-The Safe Cleanup feature detects the junk files in your system and can do a Mac cleanup in a click.
+The Safe Cleanup feature detects any junk files in your Mac and removes them in a click.

-If your Mac is running out of disk space or you see the ‘Your startup disk is almost full’ message, you can free up megabytes or even gigabytes of space without removing any personal files.
+If your Mac is running out of disk space or you see the ‘Your startup disk is almost full’ message, you can use this tool to free up megabytes or even gigabytes of space without removing any personal files.

-- How to scan a Mac for junk files
+- How to scan your Mac for junk files

 - What are junk files?

-- How to remove unneeded files from a Mac
+- How to remove unneeded files from your Mac

 - Does MacKeeper remove files automatically?

 Junk files can take up valuable space on your Mac and weaken the performance of your device over time.
-Fortunately, it is simple to scan for and identify junk on your Mac.
+Fortunately, it is simple to identify these unwanted files.

 1. Open MacKeeper, select Safe Cleanup from the left sidebar, and click Start Scan

-2. During the scan, you will see the progress circle next to the file categories MacKeeper is checking
+2. During the scan, you will see the progress circle next to the file categories MacKeeper checks

 3. When the scan is done, you should see five categories